alyona-chur/nes-gan/README.md

 ## About

-This project uses a Generative Adversarial Network (GAN) to create new 8-bit style music, trained on the The NES Music Database.
-You can explore samples FIXME: [here](https://colab.research.google.com/github/alyona-chur/nesm-gan/blob/main/gan_for_nes_music_results_0.ipyn).
+This project uses a Generative Adversarial Network (GAN) to create new 8-bit style music, trained on the [The NES Music Database](https://github.com/chrisdonahue/nesmdb).
+You can explore generated samples FIXME: [here](https://colab.research.google.com/github/alyona-chur/nesm-gan/blob/main/gan_for_nes_music_results_0.ipyn).

-It also serves as a practical application of some concepts from the '[Udemy End-to-End Machine Learning: From Idea to Implementation Course](https://www.udemy.com/course/sustainable-and-scalable-machine-learning-project-development/)', among other resources.
+The development of this project incorporates some concepts from the '[Udemy End-to-End Machine Learning Course](https://www.udemy.com/course/sustainable-and-scalable-machine-learning-project-development/)', along with other resources.

 ## Usage